animator/learn-python/README.md

 Python is an **interpreted language** where the Python interpreter reads and executes the program line by line.

-The process is more time consuming compared to compiled code execution, but allows faster development as one does not have to go through the entire compilation step during testing and debugging.
-Also, the code can run on any platform as long as it has a valid Python installation (which includes interpreter) as there is no generation of platform dependent binaries.
+The process is more time consuming compared to compiled code execution but allows faster development as one does not have to go through the entire compilation step during testing and debugging.
+Also, the code can run on any platform as long as it has a valid Python installation (which includes an interpreter) as there is no generation of platform-dependent binaries.

 **Object-oriented**